ARI Crystal Gryphon at FSU

 In order to reduce the amount of macromolecule(s) required for screening, increase the accuracy of the screening conditions, and explore multiple screening solutions, we have obtained EIEG funding to acquired the Arts Robbins Instruments Crystal Gryphon 96-reservoir crystallization robot.

-On Monday, July 28, 2014 we have installed the Art Robbins Instruments Crystal Gryphon 96-reservoir crystallization robot in Kasha Laboratory (aka Institute of Molecular Biophysics), Room Number 412 .
+On Monday, July 28, 2014, we installed the Art Robbins Instruments Crystal Gryphon 96-reservoir crystallization robot in Kasha Laboratory (aka Institute of Molecular Biophysics), Room Number 412 .
 In this page more information about using the robot is provided.
 In January 2016 we started to offer automated scanning and storing of images of 96-reservoir-3-well and 96-reservoir-2-well using our Simple Robotic Imager.

 - ARI Crystal Gryphon at FSU Standard Operating Procedure [PDF]